-In 1995, under the direction of Terry Mason, Director of Children’s House and the Children’s House board, the Orcas Island Family Resource Center (OIFRC) was established to respond to ongoing needs among the families served by all the preschools.
+Under the direction of Terry Mason, Director of Children’s House and the Children’s House board, the Orcas Island Family Resource Center (OIFRC) was established to respond to ongoing needs among the families served by all the preschools.
 The desire was to increase parenting skills and supports to improve the outcomes for our young families.

 OIFRC was the first Resource Center in the County, and it administered the following programs:

 Terry Mason left her position as director of Children’s House, and there was a shift on the board which resulted in a new understanding that the Resource Center represented a drift away from their primary mission of early childhood education.
 At the same time, Barbara Kline, then principal of the Orcas Island High School, invited Eden Bailey to move the Readiness to Learn program to the school district.
 The Orcas Island Family Resource Center was disbanded.
 The Funhouse took on the mentoring programs, OPAL assumed the rental and energy assistance/weatherization programs, and the County Health Nurse filled in through the WIC program for some of the Birth to Three visits.

 Even though it eventually failed, OIFRC was the trendsetter in San Juan County; the Lopez Resource Center was founded in 1997 and San Juan followed in 1998.
 The County and State began to see these resource centers as the best conduit to coordinate and deliver services on each island, and eventually added more programs to the list that they could administer.

 As their responsibilities grew within the County, so did the need to understand responsibilities and foster collaborations, which inspired a countywide Community Network.
 With San Juan FRC director Joyce Sobel at the helm, the Network met quarterly, and all safety net programs were invited to participate (Readiness to Learn, Early Childhood Education and Assistance Program (ECEAP), Primary Intervention Program (PIP), County Health, as well as the Family Resource Centers).
 The coalition was able to gather data from across the county on specific community health indicators.

-In 2006, the preschools on Orcas once again took an advocacy stance for families in need and formed the Orcas Early Child Consortium.
+The preschools on Orcas once again took an advocacy stance for families in need and formed the Orcas Early Child Consortium.
 They hired a temporary person who stayed one year and when the position reopened, Erin O’Dell was hired on a very part-time basis to act as a safety net navigator for families served by all four local preschools.

 At this time, rental and energy assistance was transferred back from OPAL and when the Affordable Care Act came about, OFC was the primary contact for applicants as well.
 Eventually, OFC cobbled together enough administrative fees from the programs to sustain 1 FTE staff.
 Erin remained part-time and a part-time Office Manager was added.

 Consequently, OFC's 2015 grant request to OICF included a Board development component along with requesting $25,000 to fund their staff time for 2015–16.
 Diane Berreth and Helen Bee offered board development services pro bono.
-The goal was to populate the board with community members who could provide expertise on nonprofit organizational issues and fundraising as well as social services and advocacy.
+The goal was to populate the board with community members who could provide expertise on nonprofit organizational issues and fundraising, as well as social services and advocacy.

 The result was a new name — Orcas Community Resource Center (OCRC) — with the mission to become a leading social service agency through modest growth and greater coordination with other organizations providing social services.
-This change also included in a move to new quarters on Prune Alley near its junction with Rose Street.
+This change also included a move to new quarters on Prune Alley near its junction with Rose Street.
 The Board also accepted responsibility for OICF’s Ask Orcas project, to move it under the OCRC umbrella, giving the Resource Center a team of well-trained volunteers.